TFNGamesOfficial/devnite/pages/quest update.md

 We add extra quests like Daily, Seasonal, Event quests later.

 ## Quests not available?
-If the quests are not available on release date, download a fix for this or update your game via TFN Launcher!
+If the quests are not available on release date, download a fix for this or update your game via DevLauncher!